rollwagen/aws_certification/aws_certified_cloud_practitioner.md

   * A service that helps protect your applications against distributed denial-of-service (DDoS) attacks - _AWS Shield._
   * AWS Direct Connect is a service that enables you to establish a dedicated private connection between your data center and VPC.
   * A virtual private gateway enables you to establish a VPN connection between your VPC and a private network, such as an on-prem DC.
-  * Which service enables you to build the workflows that are required for human review of machine learning predictions?

 ## AWS Certified Solutions Architect